-What’s it like to visit Chernobyl today?
-Despite what you might expect, it is actually quite easy — and safe — to go the Chernobyl exclusion zone.
-Starting from Kiev, Ukraine, you’ll see the infamous failed reactor, explore haunting abandoned buildings, and hopefully learn a bit about this critical moment in world history.
-Many people do not know that it is even possible to visit Chernobyl, so I wrote up this brief summary of what it’s like to take one of the many Chernobyl tours on offer in Kiev.
+You can visit Chernobyl today as part of one of the Chernobyl tours from Kiev.
+And, despite what you might expect, it is actually quite easy — and safe — to go the Chernobyl exclusion zone.
+Starting from Kiev, Ukraine, you’ll see the infamous failed reactor, explore haunting abandoned buildings in Pripyat town, and hopefully learn a bit about this critical moment in world history.
+Many people do not know that it is possible to visit Chernobyl, so I wrote up this brief summary of what it’s like to take one of the many Chernobyl tours on offer in Kiev.

 In short, Chernobyl tours are utterly fascinating, eerie, and thought-provoking.